UNIX-73/BAREMETAL_V2/README.md

 - Real hardware deployment (not emulated)
 - Structured Makefile-based build system

-These versions laid the foundation for a more robust and modular rewrite using Rust that includes a uart terminal.
+These versions laid the foundation for a more robust and modular rewrite using Rust that includes a UART terminal.

 ## See the latest version